General eligibility criteria

 - Not be in default or owe a refund of any Title IV aid

 Admission to UWL

 All applicants must be admitted to the university as a degree seeking student.
-Contact the FAFSA for more information.
+See the FAFSA page for more information.
 All applicants must be enrolled at least half-time and maintain satisfactory academic progress.